jgcfyidev/jgcfyi/content/6-Action.md

 supported mode of ownership today.

-Though programmable money does allow the possibility of a more quantified and finacialized society, it also provides infrastructure for collaborative, common ownership.
+Though programmable money does allow the possibility of a more quantified and financialized society, it also provides infrastructure for collaborative, common ownership.
 In fact, tools for shared ownership and action have been core to blockchains [since](https://blog.coinfund.io/community-ownership-as-a-blockchain-adoption-model-71a87f167de2)